12 Top-Rated Things to Do in Jakarta

 Don't spend all your time indoors, though.
 Lined with intriguing wooden-shuttered buildings, Kota's side streets are a treasure trove of photographic sites and rich atmosphere.
 Explore the area by foot, or rent a bike from Fatahillah Square.
 When you're ready to refuel, the famous Cafe Batavia is the best spot to escape the heat and sip on classic punch mocktails.

 Address: Jl.
 Lada Dalam No.7, RT.7/RW.7, Pinangsia, Kec.
 Taman Sari, Kota Jakarta Barat, Daerah Khusus Ibukota Jakarta 11110

 Devote an afternoon of your Jakarta itinerary to exploring Kemang.
 Widely considered to be Jakarta's trendiest neighborhood, the suburban expat area brims with cafés, shops, and sightseeing opportunities.

 There are tons of things to do in Kemang.
-Sip a strong cup of coffee while hanging out with furry felines at Cutie Cats Cafe.
+Sip a strong cup of coffee at Say Something Coffee while watching dogs play at the nearby dog park.
 Browse shelves of novels in the serene Aksara book store.
 Check out the latest apparel from up-and-coming Indonesian designers at Kemang's ever-changing roster of boutiques.
 Catch a flick at the Kinosaurus microcinema.

-Get in touch with your creative side in a cooking class, printmaking workshop, or painting lesson at Ganara Art Studio.
-It's also worth indulging in weekend brunch at Kemang's bustling restaurants — if you can score a table.
+Get in touch with your creative side by seeing an art exhibit at Kemang Gallery 58.
+It's also worth indulging in weekend brunch at Kemang's bustling restaurants – if you can score a table.
 Call ahead to make reservations.